w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 maturing, the advantage of being early will be the familiarity and head start on your project, allowing you to innovate and create something truly new.

-If you have interesting ideas for parachains or smart contracts on Polkadot feel free to drop in to the [Polkadot Watercooler](https://matrix.to/#/#polkadot-watercooler:matrix.org) to talk about them.
+If you have interesting ideas for parachains or smart contracts on Polkadot feel free to drop into the [Polkadot Watercooler](https://matrix.to/#/#polkadot-watercooler:matrix.org) to talk about them.
 Developers may be interested in joining the [Polkadot Beginners Lounge](https://matrix.to/#/#polkadotnoobs:matrix.org) or